Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

 \section{Evaluation}

-We conduct extensive experiments to evaluate the proposed MPC and RL algorithms in both single-user and multi-user scenarios.
-The algorithms are tested in simulation and testbed as described in Section \ref{sec:system-implementation}.
-We use a video with 1080p, and it is split into 49 chunks. \zhiyuan{We assume the video chunks are stored in the origin video server and are transmitted through satellite networks.} Every chunk lasts for 2 seconds and is encoded into three different bitrates: 300, 1200, and 2850 $kbps$.
-Video servers typically support six or more bitrates.
-For a fair comparison, we use three bitrate levels because the complexity of centralized MPC is too high to operate with more than three levels.
-We further experiment with \textbf{Joint RL (L+)} with six bitrate levels, i.e., 300, 750, 1200, 1850, 2850, and 4300 $kbps$, to show that our proposed RL models are scalable to support all bitrates.
-In the QoE equation, we set 1, 4.3, and 1 for \(\mu_1\), \(\mu_2\), and \(\mu_3\), respectively.
-Link RTT is set to $80~ms$ and handoff delay is set to $200~ms$.
+We evaluate our proposed MPC and RL algorithms through extensive experiments in both single-user and multi-user scenarios, using simulation and testbed setups described in $\S$\ref{sec:system-implementation}.
+The video used is in 1080p, segmented into 49 chunks of 2 seconds each, and encoded at three bitrates: 300, 1200, and 2850~kbps.
+While real-world video servers typically offer six or more bitrates, we use three levels to manage the complexity of centralized MPC.
+To demonstrate scalability, we additionally evaluate \textbf{Joint RL (L+)} with six bitrates: 300, 750, 1200, 1850, 2850, and 4300~kbps.
+In the QoE function, the weights \(\mu_1\), \(\mu_2\), and \(\mu_3\) are set to 1, 4.3, and 1, respectively.
+The link RTT is 80~ms, and the handoff delay is 200~ms.